what is white gold

 Silver is budget-friendly, but white gold is more durable and luxurious.

-Cheapest Among Gold, White Gold, Rose Gold, and Platinum?
+Cheapest Among White and Rose Gold and Platinum?

 • Silver (cheapest)